bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-02.md

 ### Part 2: KaraClock Preparation

+*update 23.10.2023*: there is a new special repo for all KaraClock exercises: [https://github.com/htw-imi-info1/kara-clock-lab](https://github.com/htw-imi-info1/kara-clock-lab) if you just start, use this one, otherwise just continue with the first one:
-Use the project `chapter02/kara/kara-clock-lab02` for these exercises.
+~~Use the project `chapter02/kara/kara-clock-lab02` in [chapter02](https://github.com/htw-imi-info1/chapter02) for these exercises.~~

-You will need `while`-loops for solving these exercises, which we will discuss in class, but are not part of chapter02 in the book.
+You will need `while`-loops to solve these exercises, which we will discuss in class, but are not part of chapter02 in the book.

 update 20.10.2023: as we did not do the while-loops today, the exercises 1.
 Multi-Move and 2.
 Count Leaves are OPTIONAL.

 {{< snippet "snippets/karaclock/00_count_leaves_in_act.md" >}}
 {{< snippet "snippets/karaclock/01_multi_move.md" >}}
 {{< snippet "snippets/karaclock/02_move_up_and_count.md" >}}

-#### 3. Preview
-The next step would be a `public int countLeaves()` method that combines  `public int moveUpAndCount()` and the `public void multiMove(int n)` methods: it counts the leaves and returns back to the home position.
-But we will do this next week!

 ## What to hand in